zhouxuguang/vk_raytracing_tutorial_KHR/raytrace_tutorial/16_ray_query/README.md

 - **Memory-efficient payload handling** with specialized payloads per ray type
 - **Large teams/codebases** where shader modularity and separation of concerns is important

-**Important Note**: Both approaches use the same underlying hardware acceleration (RT cores on supported GPUs).
-The performance difference typically comes from overhead and optimization patterns rather than fundamental hardware access differences.

 ## Technical Details